maskegger/stratoptions/README.md

 2. Copy the code in the stratoptions.gs file.
 Go to "Tools" > "Script editor..." and paste the code there.
 3. Save the script project giving it a name, say StratOptionsGS.
 4. Reload the spreadsheet file to enable new menu items.
-5. Enter strategy legs to get stared.
-Goto "Settings" > "Update" to refesh price data.
+5. Choose symbol and enter strategy legs to get stared.
+6. Goto "Settings" > "Update" to refesh price data.